jayceso/Filename-Extractor/README.md

 A simple batch script for **Windows** to extract filenames and their parent folder names from a specified directory and its subdirectories.

 ## Why I Made This
 This script was created for work purposes.
 My daily task was to copy filenames and folder names from projects and manually input them into Excel, which was time-consuming.
-Because im lazy, I created this poorly simple batch script.

 ## Features
 - Scans a specified directory for files